The fight over Rep. Ilhan Omar exposed deep divisions in the Democratic caucus

 Their resolution pointed to the Charlottesville demonstration as a sign of rising anti-Semitism leading to violence.

-Wyoming Rep. Liz Cheney, chair of the Republican Conference and one of 23 GOP lawmakers to vote against the resolution, said Democrats put up a "sham" measure designed to "avoid condemning one of their own."
+Rep. Liz Cheney of Wyoming, chair of the Republican Conference and one of 23 GOP lawmakers to vote against the resolution, said Democrats put up a "sham" measure designed to "avoid condemning one of their own."

 Democrats were unified in voting for the resolution.